IshmamAbir/Bangladeshis-in-Japan-Hub/visa-process/renewing-passport.md

    - **Apply by Post**:
      - Package all documents securely.
-     - dont forget to add the declaration form & return envelope to the package.
+     - Don't forget to add the declaration form & return envelope to the package.
-     - dont  forget to fill in the return envelope with your address.
+     - Don't forget to fill in the return envelope with your address.
      - Embassy address is the same as above.
      - Keep a photo of the the envelopes for tracking purpose.
      - You can track your envelopes from [here](https://www.post.japanpost.jp/index_en.html).